What is Bitcoin? - In Layman's Terms

 Scarcity is a necessary part of any currency.
 The word scarcity oftentimes carries a bad connotation, but in the context of a currency, scarcity is desirable.
 Imagine if money really did grow on trees.
 As a business owner, would you accept money from customers when you can just walk outside and pick it off a tree much easier?
 And would other business owners accept your money when they can do the same?
 This is a silly example, but the idea is that scarcity creates value.
 And value is a good thing.

 Just like gold, there is a limited number of bitcoins in existence.
 Hardwired into the Bitcoin protocol is a limit of 21 million bitcoins.
-As I write this guide, there are just over 13 million in circulation and the rest have yet to be mined.
+As I write this guide, there are just under 17 million in circulation and the rest have yet to be mined.
 Also akin to gold is the benefit that bitcoin can be split up into any denomination.
-So even though it is perfectly scarce, it can be infinately divided.
+So even though it is perfectly scarce, it can be infinitely divided.

 This ensures that when you trade something for bitcoin there won't be a massive influx of new bitcoins entering the market the next day thus devaluing your previous purchase.
 Also you can send or receive any denomination of bitcoin.

-One of the most controversial aspects of Bitcoin is that it allows for perfect anonymity.
-All transactions are recorded publically on the blockchain, but there is nothing that connects you with any public address.
-It's very easy to conceal your identity and make perfectly anonymous transactions.
+One of the most controversial aspects of Bitcoin is that it allows for anonymity.
+All transactions are recorded publicly on the blockchain, but there is nothing that connects you with any public address.
+It's very easy to conceal your identity and make anonymous transactions.
 This is a valuable tool for maintaining privacy and security.